projx/squint/README.md

 ## Usage

 ### Initial Configuration
-Squint automatically generate your initial configuration for you, it does retrieving your list of cameras from Blink, which it uses to build a boilerplate configuration file, this will include your credentials and a basic schedule for each Camera.
+Squint automatically generate your initial configuration for you, it retrieves a list of your cameras from Blink, which it uses to build a boilerplate configuration file, this will include your credentials and a basic schedule for each camera.

-To do this, run the Squint with the following parameters:
+To do this, run Squint with the following parameters:
 ```
 squint.py config generate "<YOUR_BLINK_ID>" "<YOUR_BLINK_PASSWORD>"
 ```
-This will generate the etc/squint.yml file, you can edit this with any text editor and tweak times and motion detection etc.
+This will generate < install path >/etc/squint.yml file, which is in YAML format, you can edit this with any text editor and tweak times and motion detection status etc.

 Notes:
+* Squint expects to find th etc/squint.yml in the same directory as it self
+* The time format for from_time and until_time fields, is 24hr, i.e. 1200 and 1200 (NOTE no colon)
+* The motion detection value must be "true" or "false" all lower case
+* Being a YAML file, white spacing is critical
 * Credentials are stored in plain text.
 Do not deploy this script onto a shared system.
 * Running this command again, will force the existing file to be overwritten.
 Which is useful if you make a mistake, but be aware, you will lose any modifications you have made.

 ### Testing / Simulating
 In order to avoid the need to constantly connect to the Blink servers, Squint has a feature that allows you to save a copy of the data that Blink sends.
-You can then use this to test your configuration without bothering their servers, this can also be used for regenerating the configuration file.
+You can then use this to test your configuration without fear of sending too many requests to Blink, this can also be used for regenerating the configuration file.

-To pull the data from Blink and save it locally, run:
+To pull the data from Blink and save it locally, you should first generate your initial config (as shown above), then run:
 ```
 squint.py debug save
 ```